saasbook/coursequestionbank/README.md

 `localhost:8983` after starting it.
 When you click on `Cores` you should see `default`, `development`, and `test`.

-2. Start `redis-server`
-3. In another terminal, `bundle exec sidekiq -q high`
+3. In another terminal, start the app.
-4. In yet another, start the app

-When done, to stop the application, run `bundle exec rake sunspot:solr:stop` (basically the steps in `.travis.yml`).
-And the config in `sunspot.yml` should enable the app to connect properly.
+When done running the app, don't forget to stop Solr, Redis, and Sidekiq.

+## Dev Login

 When running locally, you can click the "Dev Login" button and login as either `saas` (Instructor privilege) or `saas-admin` (Admin privilege) with no password needed.